Why advocate free movement, trade and foreign policy between Canada, Australia, New Zealand and the United Kingdom?

 100% of CANZUK International’s contributions come from individual donors like you.
 Our monthly donors, giving an average of $15 a month, form the backbone of our support and help us campaign for freer movement, trade and foreign policy between Canada, Australia, New Zealand and the United Kingdom.

-In 2017, 80% of our donations went to campaigning — this means the resources we need to run highly effective campaigns, publications, meetings, advertisements and action tools for our supporters.
-The other 20% went to operation and administrative costs, such as website maintenance and domain renewal.
+A vast majority of our donations are spent on engagement and advocacy — this means the resources we need to run highly effective campaigns, publications, meetings, advertisements and action tools for our supporters.
+The remaining funds are spent on operation and administrative costs such as website maintenance and domain renewal.

 For more information regarding our campaign, please contact us at email@example.com.